sensebox/books-v2/en/erste-schritte/sensebox-aufstellen.md

 ## Maintenance

 1. It should be absolutely avoided that condensate collects in the senseBox.
 Therefore, a visual check of the senseBox is recommended at least once a month.
 If necessary, the Silica gel should be renewed.
-2. The senseBox should be freed regularly of accumulating dirt
+2. The senseBox should be freed regularly of accumulating dirt.

 You can find further tips on [www.sensebox.de](https://www.sensebox.de) and in our forum [www.forum.sensebox.de](https://www.forum.sensebox.de).